How standards and services can help deal with a critical, urgent, and complex issue

 All too often we think that now that publishing is digital, most books “just work” in that regard.
 They don’t.
 According to Benetech, a leading nonprofit that provides accessibility resources and services, “More than 90% of published materials are inaccessible to people with dyslexia or blindness.”

-In this paper we will explore how higher education institutions are looking at accessibility including:
+In this white paper we will explore how higher education institutions are looking at accessibility including:

 - What it takes to remediate texts for accessibility